REANNZ/tuakiri-doc/service_providers/installing_a_simplesamlphp_sp.md

     *   Set technical contact name and email address.
     *   Optionally, set timezone to `'Pacific/Auckland'` - or leave as `NULL` to rely on OS

-*   Configure a SQL session store to store sessions in a local database (even if just a sqlite3 file) instead of PHPsessions.
+*   Configure a SQL session store to store sessions in a local database (even if just a sqlite3 file) instead of PHPsessions in order to support SLO via backchannel (SOAP).
 *   Edit `config.php` and set the following:

     ```